 The OTP policy will be reflected in the Guidelines for State Regulation of PAs.
 This summer, AAPA will be convening a working group of PAs to begin making modifications to our Model State Legislation, using the Guidelines as a roadmap.

 OTP was just one of several resolutions passed by the HOD.
 Another much-discussed vote by the HOD reaffirmed AAPA’s Board of Directors’ opposition to unsolicited state lobbying by NCCPA.
 As you are aware, NCCPA has targeted critical PA legislation in West Virginia, New Mexico and Illinois in an effort to create or maintain language that links PA recertification with licensure.
-You can read that resolution, which is short, but mighty, here.

 A Summary of Actions undertaken by this year’s HOD will be available on the HOD page in the coming weeks.
 AAPA’s Policy Manual, incorporating all of the newly passed resolutions, will be available soon as well.